 A Dismal Future Predicted

 One week later (after reading the results of Stacy’s MRI), the pediatric neurosurgeon had a dismal report for the Walkers.
 He told them a piece of their baby’s brain, called the vermis, was completely missing, the baby had excessive fluid in his brain, and he would need a surgical implant called a shunt to keep the fluid drained.
 He said, “The best you can hope for is he might walk and talk when he is two and be a B student, the worst that can happen is he will not walk or talk and will need 24-hour care.”
-When the neurosurgeon told Stacy that Josiah could need 24-hour care, he moved in Stacy’s belly.
+When the neurosurgeon told Stacy her baby could need 24-hour care – Josiah moved in Stacy’s belly.

 Prayer of Faith

 Stacy left the doctor’s office after her MRI.
 She put her hand on Josiah and told him – “You will walk and talk before you are one and you will be an A+ student, in Jesus name!”

 Devote yourselves to prayer, being watchful and thankful (Colossians 4:2).